EllieChen-Git/React-Redux-Practice-Counter/README.md

 - ##### Video: [Redux For Beginners | React Redux Tutorial - Dev Ed](https://www.youtube.com/watch?v=CVpUuw9XSjY)

-- **Ellie's note**: A very easy to understand React-Redux toturial, explaining the basic Redux & React Redux concepts clearly.
+- **Ellie's note**: A very easy to understand React-Redux tutorial, explaining the basic Redux & React Redux concepts clearly.
 The only thing I didn't like was that the author seemed to mutate the state directly in his video.

 ---

-### Steps:
+### Author's Steps:

-1. src\reducers\counter.js
+#### 1. src\reducers\counter.js

 ```javascript
 export default (state = 0, action) => {